Ky-Lee-375/Distributed-File-System/(3)SDFS (in-progress)/README.md

 Nodes will be ranked in order of seniority.
 This means if the goes down, all requests will be routed to the next most senior node.
 Additionally, the next most senior node should know that it has been elected as the new leader.
 For consistency, we will define senority as the longest continuously running node, so a node that returns to the network will be considered the least senior, since it has the shortest continuous run time.

 When a new leader is appointed, it will need to replicate all of the files of the downed nodes.
-Choosing where to replicate each file will be done by
+Choosing where to replicate each file will be done by maintaining a priority queue.